sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 }
 {% endhighlight %}

+Again, check the syntax of your manifest.

+    puppet parser validate --app_management lamp/manifests/webapp.pp

 Now that we have all of our components ready to go, we can define the application itself.
-Because this is the main thing provided by the `lamp` module, it goes in the `init.pp` manifest.
+Because the application is the main thing provided by the `lamp` module, it goes in the `init.pp` manifest.

     vim lamp/manifests/init.pp

 We've already done the bulk of the work work in our components, so this one will be pretty simple.
 The syntax for an application is similar to that of a class or defined resource type.